 “How do you do it?
 Keep your mind clear?”

-“I fuck son,” I roll my eyes at him while he snickers mischievously.
-“No, in all seriousness, growing up with the evil bastard that was my father, having to murder innocent people all because of their addiction to drugs, that were designed to be addictive, I learnt to close off that side of my mind.
-It still rears its ugly head in my dreams every now and again, but when I look over at Aiya and then at the pictures of you and your sister, I realise it was all worth it and my mind calms… you will find her ya know, that woman that stills your turbulent mind.
+“I fuck son,” I rolled my eyes at him while he snickers mischievously.
+“No, in all seriousness, growing up with the evil bastard that was my father, having to murder innocent people all because of their addiction to drugs, that were designed to be addictive - I learnt to close off that side of my mind.
+It still rears its ugly head in my dreams every now and again, but when I look over at Aiya and then at the pictures of you and your sister, I realise it was all worth it and my mind calms.
+You will find her ya know, that woman that stills your turbulent mind.
 She will be everything you thought and so much more.”

-I smile at him; he was my hero and my best friend in one, dad was a far greater man than I thought myself to be.
-He grew up with real blood on his hands and dedicated his life to cleaning that blood from all our lives, “thanks, dad.”
+I smiled at him.
+He was my hero and my best friend in one, Dad was a far greater man than I thought myself to be.
+He grew up with real blood on his hands and dedicated his life to cleaning that blood from all our lives, “thanks, Dad.”

 The way they talk about the horror they went through to survive life, the unimaginable circumstances they found themselves in, yet, they didn’t break.
 They turned their negative into a positive for the world, honourable they all are and the reason behind so many living the life they live, even if they never got a thank you.

 “We have a meeting with him,” I try to change subjects.
-Sometimes, I felt Mags slip into her memories so, distraction was best for her.
+Sometimes, I felt Mags slip into her memories so, distraction was best when dealing with her.